 Donating a kidney or any other organ may also cause mental health issues, such as symptoms of anxiety and depression.
 The donated kidney may fail in the recipient and cause feelings of regret, anger or resentment in the donor.

-Overall, most living organ donors rate their experience as positive.
+Overall, most living organ donors rate their experiences as positive.

 How you prepare